Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Strange resonances and the

 Let us now briefly discuss these results.
-The solutions for the $\rho(770),K^*(892)$ and $K_0^*(1430)$ yield ordinary, straight Regge trajectories whose slopes are consistent with the universal one.
-Moreover, when checking higher spin partners, these almost perfectly align within these trajectories, even though the parameters of the ``straight line'' were not fitted, but obtained from the dispersive representation using only the pole parameters of the lighter particle.
+The solutions for the $\rho(770),K^*(892)$ and $K_0^*(1430)$ yield ordinary, straight Regge trajectories, at least near and beyond the resonance under consideration, whose slopes are consistent with the universal one.
+Moreover, when checking higher spin partners, these fall within these trajectories or very close to them, even though the parameters of the ``straight line'' were not fitted, but obtained from the dispersive representation using only the pole parameters of the lighter particle.
 On top of that, the real part of the trajectory dominates over the imaginary part above the resonance mass.
 In contrast, the \kap and \sig trajectories do not fit this universal pattern.
 These trajectories are highly nonlinear, and the slopes are many times smaller than the ordinary ones.
-This indicates that the scale of the dynamics that governs the binding of these resonances is larger than typical quark-antiquark dynemis.
-Furthermore the imaginary part of the trajectory is larger than its real part, which is the opposite behavior as in the previous case.
+This indicates that the scale of the dynamics that govern the binding of these resonances is larger than typical quark-antiquark dynamics.
+Furthermore, the imaginary part of the trajectory is larger than its real part, which is the opposite of what is expected for ordinary mesons.
 This indicates a strong non-ordinary behavior for these two states.